CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 ### Melee Capable

 Determines if this Magic Skill could be used for melee combat.
-A good rule of thumb is if it can't create something physical that could block a sword, then it probably isn't Melee Capable.
+A good rule of thumb is if it can't create something physical that could block a blow, then it probably isn't Melee Capable.

 ### Range Capable